Fort Hill, Boston: Colonial era to the early 19th century

 The area comprising Fort Hill contained mostly country estates and farm and pasture land in the era preceding the American Revolutionary War.
 Despite its agrarian orientation, the area was strategically important to the colonial resistance to the siege of Boston.
 The only road that connected the mainland with Boston on the Shawmut Peninsula passed through Fort Hill, dividing at John Eliot Square into the road to Brookline and Cambridge (Roxbury and Tremont Streets) and the road to Dedham (Centre Street).
 The district's height overlooking the land connection and its puddingstone outcroppings made it an advantageous location for the Continental Army to build fortifications.

 In the summer of 1775, the Continental Army built two forts in the area as part of a circle of defenses that eventually enabled the evacuation of the British from Boston.
-The Lower Fort was located on two acres of land between Cedar, Highand and Linwood Streets.
+The Lower Fort was located on two acres of land between Cedar, Highland and Linwood Streets.
 The High Fort was an earthworks structure that occupied the summit of the hill.
 The Revolutionary War resulted in the destruction of many of Fort Hill's colonial-era buildings, and the Dillaway-Thomas is the only surviving pre-Revolutionary structure in the district.

 Fort Hill began its transformation from agricultural to residential uses in the early nineteenth century.
 In 1803, what is now known as Washington Street was improved to become the Norfolk and Bristol Turnpike, a road that connected Boston with Pawtucket, Rhode Island.
 As early as the 1820s, a horse-drawn bus line was established along Washington Street to carry commuters into Boston, and in 1835 the railroad from Boston to Providence was sited along the Stony Brook Valley on the North side of Fort Hill.
 These improvements in transportation drew wealthy estate builders and upper middle class businessmen to Fort Hill.